 Manage your money and debt to reduce stress

-Summer school teaching jobs provided a bridge between paychecks for Malisa Bright, a high school math teacher in California who is married to a teacher in the same district on the same pay schedule.
+Summer school teaching jobs provided a bridge between paychecks for Malisa Bright, a high school math teacher in California married to a teacher in the same district on the same pay schedule.

 She has tried to save to survive the summer paycheck gap, but something always came along to derail her plans.
 She and her husband tried to get summer school jobs every year, but when jobs were scarce during lean economic times, they didn’t always find work.